-- Be familiar with the child and adult safeguarding policies and procedures. - Be subject to the Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors or volunteers, etc. - Be involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans, when it is appropriate. - Be alert to the signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators). - Record concerns and give the record to the Head of Student Life (Designated Safeguarding Officer, DSO), or an Assistant Principal if the DSO is unavailable, after informing the Head of Department. - Deal with a disclosure of abuse of a student in line with the guidance and flowchart in Appendices 2a and 2b.
+- Be familiar with the child and adult safeguarding policies and procedures. - Be subject to the Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors or volunteers, or anyone else who may work with students. - Be involved in the implementation of individual education programmes, integrated support plans, child in need plans and inter-agency child protection plans, when it is appropriate. - Be alert to the signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators). - Record concerns on MY CONCERN and give the record to the Head of Student Life (Designated Safeguarding Lead, DSL), Deputy Designated Safeguarding Lead or an Assistant Principal if the DSL is unavailable, after informing the Head of Department. - Deal with a disclosure of abuse of a student in line with the guidance and flowchart in Appendices 2a and 2b.